bgachara/bgachara.github.io/posts/artof_efficient_programs.md

+---
-# Art of Efficient Programs
+title: Art of Efficient Programs
+description: Notes on the book by the same name
+date: 2023-09-01
+tags:
+  - programs
+  - efficiency
+---
 `notes from the book by the same name and additional notes on optimizations`

 ## Performance Fundamentals